 According to the information received from the latest EGEA Board meeting, the shareholders of asanetwork GmbH made the following final decisions:

+Asanetwork shareholders:

-Beginning from January 1, 2018, asanetwork GmbH will open up to new shareholders from the garage equipment / automotive software sectors in Germany as well as abroad (EGEA).
+Beginning from January 1, 2018, asanetwork GmbH will open up to new shareholders from the garage equipment / automotive software sectors in Germany as well as abroad (EU).

 Every new shareholder shall be allowed to acquire a maximum of 10 shares of € 2,600 each.
 On the whole, a maximum of 100 shares will be issued.